Jelmerro/vimrc/README.md

 so be sure to set your npm prefix to a user writable place: `npm config set prefix $HOME/.local`.
 For linting, you can install the eslint npm package inside specific projects, be sure to check out my [eslint-config](https://github.com/Jelmerro/eslint-config) for it.

+### C/C++

+Syntax highlighting and suggestions are built into Vim by default, but linting, formatting and better autocomplete will be available by installing clangd.
+This is usually a part of the development package of clang, such as:
+`sudo dnf install clang-devel`

 # Features and usage